Our Immigration Advisers are highly qualified and licensed by the Immigration Advisers Authority, IAA.

 Professional registration is compulsory for Immigration Advisers, whether they are working in New Zealand or anywhere else in the world.

-The New Zealand Immigration Authority, Immigration New Zealand does not accept visa applications from advisers who are not licensed by the IAA.
+The New Zealand Immigration Authority does not accept visa applications from advisers who are not licensed by the IAA and will reject any visa applications lodged by non licensed advisers.

 The Licensed Immigration Advisers Code of Conduct